 The Subject Was Roses is a 1964 play by Frank Gilroy.

-The original play featured Jack Albertson and Irene Dailey as John and Nettie and a young Martin Sheen in the big break of his acting career as Timmy.
+The original Broadway production featured Jack Albertson and Irene Dailey as John and Nettie and a young Martin Sheen in the big break of his acting career as Timmy.
 In 1968 the play was adapted into a film directed by Ulu Grosbard.
 Albertson (who earned an Academy Award for Best Supporting Actor) and Sheen reprised their roles, with Patricia Neal, in her first film after suffering a series of strokes, playing Nettie.
 Frank Gilroy adapted his own script for the screenplay.
 Judy Collins sings two songs on the soundtrack.

 In a 2010 revival Sheen played the father, John.